AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

    cf deploy mta_archives/<mtar_name>.mtar
   ```
-- **Result:** The remediated application is now running in your SAP BTP Cloud Foundry environment with the @PersonalData annotations for the Incidents entity and its conversation element.
+- ✅**Result:** The remediated application is now running in your SAP BTP Cloud Foundry environment with the @PersonalData annotations for the Incidents entity and its conversation element.

 #### 🪜 Step 2.
 Simulate Authorized Data Modification and Verify Comprehensive Logging